LLCampos/portuguese-parliament-data-analysis/README.md

 ### **Notes on `professions.csv`**

-It was built by grouping the members of parliaments' professions in a bunch of categories that **I** though made sense.
+It was built by grouping the members of parliaments' professions in a bunch of categories that **I** thought made sense.

 If a member has more than one profession listed, the program picks one arbitrarily.